charbelnehme/case-study/README.md

 Moula does not operate in the consumer lending sector in Australia, in which lenders provide finance solutions for a variety of personal funding requirements.
 A significant opportunity exists with these type of consumers who are underserved by the major banks and traditional lenders in Australia.

 A key component of a Moula business loan is the online application process, which takes up to 10 minutes to complete, and the capability for funds to be disbursed or credit facilities to be available to the business customer shortly after approval.

-A combination of Moula’s Azure Machine Learning algorithm and risk-based lending principles to assess credit risk and streamline the credit approval process may translate to a frictionless credit product and positive customer experience.
+A combination of Moula’s Azure Machine Learning algorithm and risk-based lending principles to assess credit risk and streamline the credit approval process represents the foundations for a consumer credit product and positive customer experience.

 <br/>
 <div align="right">